 Applicants must have either taken a Community Based Learning course at MHC or other Five Colleges institution – or - held a significant volunteer or work-study leadership position with an area community organization

-Applicants for CBL positions are expected to commit fully to their community partner by performing 4-8 hours of on-site work per week.
+Applicants for CBL positions are expected to commit fully to their community partner by performing 8 hours of on-site work per week.
 In special circumstances, responsibilities do not require a full-time position, in which case exceptions may be made.
 But as a rule, all students should consider their CBL position as their primary paid employment and first priority.
-CBL Mentors and Admin Fellows are also expected to commit fully to their roles, but it is also common that these roles may not require the full-time obligation
+CBL Mentors and Admin Fellows are also expected to commit fully to their roles, but it is also common that these roles may not require the full-time obligation.

 Applicants must be in the second semester of their first year – or – in their sophomore or junior year.
 Students entering their first semester of senior year will be considered only if they are selected and endorsed by a community partner with whom they are already working in some capacity (e.g. from a summer internship, volunteer, CBL course, or work-study project).
 Second-semester seniors may serve as CBL Mentors, but cannot apply for paid fellowships.
 All students are welcome to explore other credit-bearing (unpaid) independent study or community service projects as appropriate.

-Fellows and Mentors commit to 4 to 8 hours per week to community organizations/projects, CBL course support, and/or other CBL Program administrative duties.
+Commit to a two-semester 8 hour a per week placement to community organizations/projects, CBL course support, and/or other CBL Program administrative duties.

 Enroll in 2-credit CBL Program Courses: CUSP 202: Networking, Reflection and Meaning (Fall); AND CUSP 203: Integrating Learning, Service and Social Action (Spring)

 Complete a Community Fellow Learning Agreement with their community partner, which sets out placement expectations including scheduling, project aims and methods.

 Commit to supporting a CBL course for the fall and/or spring semester